unartig/sepsis_osc/typst/main_thesis.typ

 $
   dot(phi)_i^cmred(mu) = omega_i - Kappa/N sum^N_(j=1) sin(phi_i - phi_j cmred(+ alpha^(mu mu))) cmred(- sigma^(mu nu) sum^L_(nu=1, nu!=mu) sin(phi_i^mu - phi_i^nu + alpha^(mu nu)))
 $
-Here $mu$ and $nu$ represent distinct subsystems, and are connected via interlayer coupling weights $sigma^(mu nu)$:
+Here $mu$ and $nu$ represent distinct subsystems, and are connected via interlayer coupling weights $sigma^(mu nu)$, acting one-to-one.\

+These extensions combined serve as the source of dynamics for the #acr("DNM") and give rise to more intricate system states than the straightforward synchronization in the base model.
+Even for single layers, non-multiplexed but phase-lagged and adaptively coupled oscillators, one can observe three stable system states: (multi-)clustered, chimera and splay states.
+Emergence of these states depends on the choice of the phase-lag parameters $alpha$ and $beta$.
+In the multi-clustered state, oscillators synchronize their frequencies but two or more phase clusters form.
+For chimera states, a special type of partial synchronization, only a subset of oscillators synchronizes and leaves others desynchronized, in contrast to "normal" partial synchronization they occur when the coupling symmetry breaks.
+For splay states, oscillators fully synchronize their frequencies but do not align their phases, instead they uniformly spread around the unit circle @Berner2020Birth.

+The introduction changes the system behavior once more, for example single layers of a multiplexed system can result in the multi-clustered regime for parameters they wouldn't in the monoplexed case.
+In multiplexed systems it is also possible connected layers end up in different stable state, one in a clustered the other in a splay state for example.

+#TODO[Wo sind die freq cluster?]

 == Description <sec:dnmdesc>
 The #acr("DNM") is a *functional* model, that means it *does not try to model things accurately on any cellular, biochemical, or organ level*, it instead tries to model dynamic interactions.
 At the core, the model does differentiate between two broad classes of cells, introduced in @sec:cell, the stroma and the parenchymal cells.
 It also includes the cell interaction through cytokine proteins and an information flow through the basal membrane.

-The model aggregates cells of one type to layers, everything associated with parenchymal cells is indicated with an $""^1$ superscript and is called the _organ layer_, stroma cells are indicated with $""^2$ and is referred to as non specific _immune layer_.
+Cells of one type are aggregated into layers, everything associated with parenchymal cells is indicated with an $""^1$ superscript and is called the _organ layer_, stroma cells are indicated with $""^2$ and is referred to as non specific _immune layer_.
-Each layer consists of $N$ phase oscillators $phi^ot_i in [0, 2pi)$, but individual oscillators do not correspond to single cells, rather the layer as a whole is associated with the overall state of all organs or immune system functionality respectively.
+Each layer consists of $N$ phase oscillators $phi^ot_i in [0, 2pi)$.
+To emphazise again the function aspect of the model: individual oscillators do not correspond to single cells, rather the layer as a whole is associated with the overall state of all organs or immune system functionality respectively.

-The metabolic cell activity is modeled by their rotational velocity $dot(phi)$, the faster the rotation, the faster the metabolism.
+The metabolic cell activity is modeled by rotational velocity $dot(phi)$ of the oscillators, the faster the rotation, the faster the metabolism.
-Each layer is fully coupled via an adaptive possibly asymmetric matrix $bold(Kappa)^ot in [-1, 1]^(N times N)$ with elements $kappa_(i j)$, these couplings represent the activity of cytokine mediation.
+Each layer is fully coupled via an adaptive possibly asymmetric matrix $bold(Kappa)^ot in [-1, 1]^(N times N)$ with elements $kappa^ot_(i j)$, these couplings represent the activity of cytokine mediation.
+Small absolute coupling values indicate a low communication via cytokines and grows with larger coupling strength.
-For the organ layer there is an additional non-adaptive coupling part $bold(A) in [0, 1]^(N times N)$ with elements $a_(i j)$, a fixed connectivity within an organ.
+For the organ layer there is an additional non-adaptive coupling part $bold(A)^1 in [0, 1]^(N times N)$ with elements $a^1_(i j)$, representing a fixed connectivity within an organ.

-The dimensionless system dynamics are described with the following coupled #acr("ODE") terms:
+The dimensionless system dynamics are described with the following coupled #acr("ODE") terms, build on the classical Kuramoto model described in @sec:kuramoto and its extensions from @sec:extent:

 $
   dot(phi)^1_i =& omega^1 - 1/N sum^N_(j=1) lr({ (a^1_(i j) + kappa^1_(i j))sin(phi^1_i - phi^1_j + alpha^(11)) }) - sigma sin(phi^1_i - phi^2_i + alpha^(12)) #<odep1> \
   dot(kappa)^1_(i j) &= -epsilon^1 (kappa^1_(i j) + sin(phi^1_i - phi^1_j - beta)) #<odek1> \